manaszon/flarum-ext-hungarian/README.md

 ![Flarum Logo with flag](https://i.cubeupload.com/3ocEzz.png)

 Hungarian language pack for Flarum forum software (and for its extensions).
-_NOTE: If you want to use this language pack with Flarum 0.1.0 Beta 7, then download the [v1.0b](https://github.com/manaszon/flarum-ext-hungarian/releases/tag/v1.0b) release._
+_NOTE: If you want to use this language pack with Flarum 0.1.0 Beta 7, then download the [v1.0b](https://github.com/manaszon/flarum-ext-hungarian/releases/tag/v1.0b) version._

 ## Informations
 The pack includes translated files for the core software and for the following extensions: